mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 I usually skip the first two steps if the mold is already dried and burned out.
-Be sure to check with your glass' manifacturer about the right protocol, it depends strongly on the type of piece and the glass chemistry.
+Be sure to check with your glass' manufacturer about the right protocol, it depends strongly on the type of piece and the glass chemistry.